Cohomology of unipotent group schemes: 1-parameter subgroups, exponential type, and cohomology

+The previous argument applies with only notational changes to verify the corresponding assertions for $\psi_{U_J,r} \circ \phi_{U_J,r}$. \end{proof}

-\begin{ex} We produce many examples of unipotent groups $U$ satisfying the conditions of Theorem \ref{thm:exptype-factor} as follows.
-As stated in \cite[1.8]{SFB1}, the classical simple algebraic groups $Sp_{2n}, \ SO_n$ and $SL_n$ admit embeddings of exponential type.
+\begin{ex} As stated in \cite[1.8]{SFB1}, the classical simple algebraic groups $Sp_{2n}, \ SO_n$ and $SL_n$ admit embeddings of exponential type.
 Namely, one considers a vector space (of dimension $2n$ for $Sp_{2n}$, of dimension $n$ for $O_n$) equipped with a non-degenerate bilinear form and one takes the embedding given by considering those linear isomorphisms preserving the form.
+These embeddings $i: G \to GL_N$ are defined over $\bF_p$ and also satisfy the condition that $i: \gl_N \to \fg$ admits a (unique) $G$-equivariant splitting. \end{ex}